Attic Lift

 Unistrut

-In order to install a lift in your garage, you’re going to have to make a hole in the floor of the attic above.
-This will have to be in the gable end, as that’s the only place where the ceiling is going to be high enough to install the lift and allow you to unload it at the top end.
-Don’t worry about this getting in the way of parking your cars, as the lift should be stowed in the up position, for safety, when not in use.
+To install a lift in your garage, you must make a hole in the attic floor above.
+This will have to be in the gable end, as that’s the only place where the ceiling will be high enough to install the lift and allow you to unload it at the top end.
+Don’t worry about this getting in the way of parking your cars, as the lift should be stowed in the up position for safety when not in use.

-Making that hole will require you cutting the floor joist part of the truss that is closest to the wall and installing a double header.
-As this joist is an integral part of the truss, you will want to reinforce the adjacent truss, as well as attaching the cut joist to the double header well at both sides.
+Making that hole will require cutting the floor joist part of the truss closest to the wall and installing a double header.
+As this joist is an integral part of the truss, you will want to reinforce the adjacent truss and attach the cut joist to the doubleheader well on both sides.
 I’d recommend using joist hangers for this, as they will ensure a solid connection between all the parts.

 double header, attic lift